Pantherophis ramspotti: Geographic range

 P. ramspotti is found in the upper Midwestern United States, west of the Mississippi River.

 The range of the closely related Pantherophis vulpinus is east of the Mississippi River.
 The two species overlap along the eastern side of the Mississippi River, but there is no intergrade zone.

 Habitat

 P. ramspotti is found in a variety of habitats, both natural and disturbed.
 Preferred natural habitats include forest, shrubland, grassland, and freshwater wetlands.
 Disturbed habitats include pastures, old fields, and other farmland.

 Diet

 Fox snakes are constrictors and primarily feed on mice and other small rodents.
 They may also consume young rabbits, frogs, and eggs.

 Behavior

 P. ramspotti is fairly bold and will travel in close proximity to other animals and humans if undisturbed.
 When confronted, it "rattles" its tail to imitate a rattlesnake and to attempt to deter the perceived threat.
 It will also go into an "S" position and snap rapidly in succession.
 These are all defensive maneuvers in an effort to escape.

 Reproduction

 P. ramspotti is oviparous.
-Eggs are laid in hummus in old stumps and under logs.
+Eggs are laid in humus in old stumps and under logs.